This is the multi-page printable view of this section. Click here to print.

 - preparing output from rsync for display

-- preparing data from the logfile for display
+- preparing data from the log file for display

 - checking for updates to RsyncUI